Fixed-scope workflow fix

 Critical work gets delayed because someone has to remember to notify, assign, update, or follow up at exactly the right time.

-Find the first workflow worth fixing
+Find the first handoff worth fixing

 Build the workflow around your current tools, make the handoffs cleaner, and launch something the team can actually use.